mdp/morse.mdp.im/README.md

 ### Requirements

-- Node >= 14.x
+- Node >= 17.x
 - ffmpeg installed

-### Deployment
+## Deployment

-All deployment is scheduled and handled via Github Actions
+All deployment is scheduled and handled via Github Actions, however, it's possible to deploy a podcast to your own AWS S3 bucket using the following:

-## Generate and deploy a podcast locally
+### Generate and deploy a podcast locally

 Assumes you have the required env variables (NEWSAPI_KEY and AWS keys)